-Participate Arts – initiating, developing & delivering contemporary community arts projects.
+Participate Arts – initiating, developing & delivering contemporary participatory arts projects.